membraneframework-labs/guide/chapter1/element.md

 def_output_pads output: [availability: :always, mode: :pull, caps: :any]
 ```

-In above definition, availabilty :always means that pad of this element is always available.
+In above definition, availability :always means that pad of this element is always available.
 The other option is `:on_request` which means that pad is being created on request, for example, during the 'playing' state.

 :pull mode means that this element sends buffers to the next element only when they are demanded.
 Demands are received in `handle_demand` callback and they may refer to the number of bytes or buffers to send.
 The unit is specified by next argument - `demand_in: :bytes`.

 The other option is :push mode, that means that element will send buffers whenever it wants or whenever they are available.
 In this case, specifying demand unit is unnecessary.

-The next element in the keyword list represents the capabilities of the pad. `:any` means that every type of buffers can be passed on this pad.
+The next element in the keyword list represents the capabilities of the pad. `:any` means that any type of buffer can be passed on this pad.

 ## `handle_init/1`

 In `handle_init` we initialize internal state of the element.
-As the first argument of callback options will be received.
+As the first argument of callback, options will be received.
 In our state, we will create variable for counting buffers and timer.
 Timer won't be initialized at this point, we will wait for 'handle_prepared_to_playing' callback, which informs that pipeline is in the `playing` state.

 ``` elixir
 @impl true